openstax/napkin-notes/phil/crazy-idea.md

 # Workflow

-(we don't have to use all these steps; this is just a "vision") Using another service's API would be annoying :smile:
+(we don't have to use all these steps; this is just a "vision" :smile:)

 - [Tutor](#tutor)
   - [Happy Path (FE example)](#happy-path-fe-example)